liferay/liferay-docs/develop/learning-paths/mobile/articles/02-implementing-authentication/01-using-login-screenlet-for-authentication.markdown

 # Using Login Screenlet for Authentication [](id=using-login-screenlet-for-authentication)

-For the app to retrieve data from the guestbook portlet, the app's user must first authenticate with the portal.
-Authenticating with the Liferay Mobile SDK is possible but it takes time to implement.
-Implementing authentication with Liferay Screens takes about ten minutes.
-In this article, you'll use Login Screenlet to implement authentication in your app.
+For the app to retrieve data from the guestbook portlet, the app's user must first authenticate to the portal.
+You can authenticate using the Liferay Mobile SDK, but it takes time to implement.
+Authenticating using Liferay Screens takes about ten minutes.
+In this article, you'll use the Login Screenlet to implement authentication in your app.

 ## Adding Login Screenlet to the App [](id=adding-login-screenlet-to-the-app)